d1amondb0t/IFT-6759-AP-DRAG_Augmentation/README.md

 ## Description for each file
 - `datasets.py`: A file for loading the YelpChi and Amazon_new datasets
 - `data_handler.py`: A file for processing the given dataset according to the arguments
+- `feature_engineering.py`: A file for performing feature engineering
+- `ieee_cis_dataset.py`: A file for loading and preprocessing the IEEE-CIS fraud-detection dataset, applying optional CTGAN, SMOTE, GraphGAN, contrastive-learning, and temporal-weight-decay augmentations, and constructing the heterogeneous transaction graph
 - `layers.py`: A file for defining the DRAGConv layer
+- `main.py`: A notebook for running or experimenting with the augmented DRAG pipeline interactively
 - `model_handler.py`: A file for training DRAG
 - `models.py`: A file for defining DRAG architecture
 - `performance_check.ipynb`: A file for checking the fraud detection performance of DRAG